-The best part of doing a road trip out west is how quickly the landscape changes as you drive.
-It was a scenic ride down from Colorado Springs to our next stop in Taos, New Mexico.
-Taos is an interesting oasis in the desert with lots of art and the home of a community of earthships.
-Back in the day, a series of canals were engineered to water the valley.
-Today, a board controls the water, and residents of the valley can request a day to flood their fields.
-So while you can be up on a hill sitting in the sage brush that dominates the area, just below are clover, green grass, and apple trees.
+The best part of doing a road trip out west is how quickly the landscape changes.
+It was a scenic drive down to Taos, an oasis in the desert with lots of art and an interesting community of earthships.
+Back in the day, a series of canals were engineered to irrigate the valley.
+Today, a board controls the water, and residents of the valley can still request a day to flood their fields.
+So while you can be up on a hill surrounded by sage brush, just below are fields of clover, green grass, and apple trees.

-The house we stayed in was an old adobe farmhouse on the edge of the irrigated grazing fields, which allowed us to experience desert brush and cacti, as well as lush greenery.
+The Airbnb we stayed in was an old adobe farmhouse on the edge of the irrigated grazing fields.
 The adobe walls of the house were two feet thick, and the view from the backyard was magnificent.
 It was a perfect hobbit house.

 New Mexican food

 New Mexico has its own unique culture and food.
 Mrs. Crazy Kicks fell in love with New Mexican cuisine during a college summer spent in Los Alamos.
 The food at its basics is Mexican, but what makes it New Mexican is the red and green chili sauce.

 A burrito here is simply a tortilla filled with meat and smothered with your choice of red or green chili.
 Prices are reasonable – a plate of enchiladas or a burrito with rice and beans cost ~$8.
 We didn’t eat out much on our trip, but we did have to stop a couple of times for red chili enchiladas in Taos and Santa Fe.